martinmathurine/Cryptography-Decryption-CyberChef-Lab/README.md

 favoured or selected.
 We might have taken the case of insects visiting flowers for the sake of collecting pollen instead of nectar; and as pollen is formed for the sole object of fertilisation, its destruction appears a simple loss to the plant; yet if a little pollen were carried, at first occasionally and then habitually, by the pollen-devouring insects from flower to flower, and a cross thus effected, although nine-tenths of the pollen were destroyed, it might still be a great gain to the plant; and th”

 <h2>Concluding Reflections</h2>
-Over the past two millennia, applied cryptography was used mostly for securing data in transit such as the Caesar cipher through to modern times in the age of technology with its deployment in Transport Layer Security (TLS), file encryption in addition to end-to-end message encryption among other applications.
-In recent times, cryptography is a necessary tool used to provide information assurances for data on all layers of the OSI model as the data traverses through a computer network.
-Today, cryptography and its sufficient applications are essential in an ever-increasing amount of technology being used which needs to communicate with each other, especially with the current upward trend of Internet-of-Things (IoT) devices in an ever more progressively connected society.
-In turn, this calls for a need for improved data security assurances.
-In conclusion, although cyber-attackers can utilise a plethora of reverse-engineered data attack methods as long the best security practices are in place and implemented with sufficient encryption protocols and algorithms to secure data for individuals and entities the data can be strongly protected in the presence of malicious third-parties.
+Cryptography is essential for securing data across modern networks, especially with the rise of connected devices like IoT.
+As long as strong encryption and good security practices are followed, data can be effectively protected from cyber threats.

 <h2>References</h2>